The ultimate guide to medical practice social media in 2025

 TikTok

+For instance, Canva is a graphic design tool that offers lots of easy-to-modify templates to get you started.
+Scheduling tools like Hootsuite help maintain a consistent content schedule.
 InShot is a video editing tool.
 Rev autogenerates captions and transcripts for video content — important for both accessibility and SEO.
-Read reviews, ask friends (or teenagers), and choose the apps that fit your needs.

 While aesthetically pleasing and interesting photos and videos are important, they aren’t the only component of a successful social media strategy.
 An image might capture attention, but the message behind it will help you retain and engage people.

 Focus on storytelling and breaking down complex topics in ways that make them accessible and relevant.
 Remember: patients follow healthcare practices on social media for a variety of reasons.
-They want medical insights and practical information, and also to peek into the inner workings of your office and get to know your team.
+They want medical insights and practical information, and also to peek into the inner workings of your practice and get to know your team.
 Aim to incorporate a mix of different types of posts into your strategy.

 It's also important to showcase diversity in visual content and use inclusive language.
 This promotes equality, and can increase patient loyalty, and enhance your practice's reputation.